 haemodilution formula, where applicable;

-the consent/authorisation form, where applicable, or the form from the register of non-donors,
+the consent/authorisation form, where applicable, or the form from the register of non-donors;

-clinical data, laboratory test results, and the results of other tests carried out,
+clinical data, laboratory test results, and the results of other tests carried out;

-the results of an autopsy, where it was performed (for tissues that cannot be stored for extended periods, a preliminary verbal report of the autopsy must be recorded),
+the results of an autopsy, where it was performed (for tissues that cannot be stored for extended periods, a preliminary verbal report of the autopsy must be recorded);

-for haematopoietic progenitor cell donors, the donor’s suitability for the chosen recipient must be documented.
+2. for haematopoietic progenitor cell donors, the donor’s suitability for the chosen recipient must be documented.
 It is necessary to justify the donor's suitability for the chosen recipient.
 For unrelated donations, when the establishment responsible for procurement has incomplete recipient data, the transplanting centre must be provided with donor data relevant for confirming suitability.